 Please note: Guests are not permitted in Lerner Hall for the assembly.
 Graduates are encouraged to give their personal possession, including bags, to their guests as there will be no storage in Lerner Hall.

-Graduates will process from Roone Arlege Auditorium in Lerner Hall, up the ramps and out through the double doors towards Bulter Library and on to South Lawn.
+Graduates will process from Roone Arledge Auditorium in Lerner Hall, up the ramps and out through the double doors towards Bulter Library and on to South Lawn.
 The graduate procession will follow the procession of faculty, administrators, and alumni.

 Graduates whose grades have been turned in and cleared for graduation will have their Latin honors and departmental honors announced.
 In some cases, we cannot announce these honors because we or a department are waiting on a grade in order to make a determination on honors.
 For more information about Latin and departmental Honors, visit the Academic Honors section of the website.
-In additional to departmental and Latin Honors, graduates who are members of Phi Beta Kappa, the GS Honor Society, and joint- and dual-degree programs will also be recognized.
+In addition to departmental and Latin Honors, graduates who are members of Phi Beta Kappa, the GS Honor Society, and joint- and dual-degree programs will also be recognized.

 Cords are also distributed to those who earn specific honors.
 More information can be found on the Honor Cords page.